Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Social Welfare Maximization

-Theorem \ref{thm:sub-super} shows that full information disclosure is optimal for welfare maximization when the game is submodular.
-That is, social welfare maximization objective is aligned with the incentives of players when increasing one player's action reduces the incentive for other players to increase their actions.
-In contrast, when increasing one player's action increases the incentive for other players to increase their actions, i.e., when we have a supermodular game, the optimality of full information disclosure is optimal as long as the effect of another players' actions on a player's action $h$ is small.
-Indeed, full information disclosure ceases to be optimal in supermodular games as the number of players increases.
+Theorem \ref{thm:sub-super} shows that full information disclosure is optimal when the effects of others' actions on payoffs are homogeneous and belong to the given region.
+We note that the LQG game is submodular if $h> 0$, and it is supermodular if $h<0$.
+In a submodular game, an increase in a player's action reduces the incentive for other players to increase their actions.
+In a supermodular game, the effect is reversed, i.e., increasing a player's action increases the incentive for other players to increase their actions---see \cite{vives2005complementarities} for formal definitions.
+Accordingly, social welfare maximization objective is aligned with the incentives of players, when the game is submodular.
+In contrast, when we have a supermodular game, the optimality of full information disclosure is optimal as long as the effect of another players' actions on a player's action is small, i.e., $h>\frac{-1}{n-1}$.
+We note that the condition $h>\frac{-1}{n-1}$ stems from the requirement that $H$ needs to be positive definite.
+Considering the beauty contest game in stock markets with $h=\frac{-\beta}{n-1}<0$, the information disclosure is always optimal because $\beta<1$.
+In Cournot competition, full information disclosure is optimal as long as $\frac{\varrho}{2\varpi}<1$ according to Theorem \ref{thm:sub-super}.

-Another sufficient condition for optimality of full information disclosure in Theorem \ref{thm:sub-super} is the diagonal dominance of the covariance matrix of the payoff state.
-In the following numerical example, we identify that the full information disclosure remains optimal even when the diagonal dominance assumption does not hold in symmetric submodular/supermodular games.
+A sufficient condition for optimality of full information disclosure in Theorem \ref{thm:sub-super} is the diagonal dominance of the covariance matrix of the payoff state.
+In the following numerical example, we identify that the full information disclosure remains optimal even when the diagonal dominance assumption does not hold in homogeneous LQG games.

-{\bf Example (Relaxing the diagonal dominance of $var(\gamma)$):} We consider a symmetric submodular game among $n=4$ players with payoff coefficent matrix $H$ given in \eqref{H sym}.
-We assume $var(\gamma)$ has the following form.